spm/spm-docs/docs/tutorials/fmri/event/preprocessing.md

 - Save the job as `slice_timing.mat` and press the `Run` button.

-SPM will write slice-time corrected files with the prefix `a` in the same folder as the functional data.
+SPM will write slice-time corrected versions of the images with the prefix `a` in the same folder as the functional data.

 ## Coregistration